bmd1905/EasyMLOps/README.md

 make up-online-store
 ```

-This command will start the Online Store as well as the Serving Pipeline.

 Look at the `docker-compose.online-store.yaml` file, you will see 2 services, the `redis` service and the `feature-retrieval` service.
 The `redis` service is the Online Store, and the `feature-retrieval` service is the Feature Retrieval service.

 The `feature-retrieval` service is a Python service that will run the following commands: